Canvas: Drying, Storage, and Recovering from Mildew

 After a Passage

 Rinse with fresh water before drying if at all possible.
 Salt-contaminated canvas in any atmosphere above about 75% relative humidity — which is most of coastal Britain for most of the sailing season — will reabsorb moisture from the air regardless of how thoroughly you have dried it.
+The salt is pulling water back in.
 Rinsing removes the salt; drying then actually works.
-Twenty minutes with a hose or a bucket on a calm day is worth more than any preservation treatment applied to a canvas that has been stored salty.
+Twenty minutes with a hose after coming alongside is worth more than any preservation treatment applied to canvas that has been stored salty.

-If rinsing is not possible before storage — which happens; offshore passages end in harbours without hose points, short-handed crews make compromises — fold the sail as loosely as possible to maximise internal air circulation, store in a breathable bag or no bag at all rather than a sealed container, and treat drying at the first opportunity as an urgent rather than optional task.
+If rinsing is not possible before storage — offshore passages end in harbours without hose points, short-handed crews make compromises — fold the sail as loosely as possible, store in a breathable bag or no bag rather than a sealed container, and treat drying at the first opportunity as urgent rather than optional.
 The less time damp canvas spends in a sealed environment, the less damage accumulates.

 Drying Technique for Large Canvas

 Hang sails and large covers with as many surfaces exposed as possible.
-A sail draped over a fence, a washing line, or a series of parallel lines with the panels separated gives far better drying than one folded in half over a single line, which dries the outer face and traps moisture in the fold.
-If hanging space is limited, reposition the sail periodically so different sections get air exposure — the fold lines are the last areas to dry and the first to mildew.
+A sail draped over a fence or a series of parallel lines with the panels separated gives far better drying than one folded in half over a single line, which dries the outer face and traps moisture in the fold.
+If hanging space is limited, reposition the sail periodically — the fold lines are the last areas to dry and the first to mildew.

-On the boat, the best drying method for a working sail is to leave it rigged and flogging gently in the wind on a dry day.
+On the boat, leaving a working sail rigged and flogging gently in the wind on a dry day is probably the best drying method available.
 Air movement through the cloth from both faces simultaneously dries canvas faster than any land-based method.
 A sail left up through a dry, breezy afternoon will come down in better condition than the same sail removed immediately and hung to dry ashore.

 Avoid drying natural canvas in direct strong sun for extended periods.
-UV degrades canvas fibres as described in the canvas enemies notes, and the combination of UV loading and the mechanical stress of a flogging sail accelerates surface fibre degradation.
+UV degrades canvas fibres, and the combination of UV loading and the mechanical stress of a flogging sail accelerates surface fibre degradation.
 A breezy overcast day is better for canvas drying than a hot still one.
-Prioritise air movement over heat.
+Air movement over heat.

 Checking for Dryness

 Canvas feels dry to the touch long before it is dry in the centre of the cloth.
-The test is to press the folded layers together firmly and hold the compression for a few seconds; when you release, if the inner faces feel cool and slightly damp against the back of your hand, there is still moisture in the cloth.
-True dryness feels uniformly ambient — not cool, not clammy — on both faces and through the full thickness of the weave.
+The test is to press folded layers together firmly and hold the compression for a few seconds — if the inner faces feel cool and slightly damp against the back of the hand when you release, there is still moisture in the cloth.
+True dryness feels uniformly ambient on both faces and through the full thickness.

 Seams and bolt ropes hold moisture longer than the open cloth.
-Check these specifically before declaring the canvas dry for storage — run your fingers along the seam lines and press firmly on any area of double thickness.
+Check these specifically before declaring the canvas dry for storage.
+Run fingers along the seam lines and press firmly on any area of double thickness.
 These are the locations where mildew will establish first if there is residual moisture anywhere in the piece.

 Storage